-Governmental Funds All governmental funds are accounted for using a flow of current financial resources measurement focus and the modified accrual basis of accounting.
+Governmental Funds All Governmental Funds are accounted for using a flow of current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 The statement of revenues, expenditures, and changes in fund balances reports on the sources (revenues and other financing sources) and uses (expenditures and other financing uses) of current financial resources.
 This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
 Governmental fund financial statements therefore include reconciliation with brief explanations to better identify the relationship between the government-wide financial statements and the statements for the governmental funds on a modified accrual basis of accounting and the current financial resources measurement focus.
-Under this basis, revenues are recognized in the accounting period in which they become measurable and available.
-Expenditures are recognized in the accounting period in which the fund liability is incurred, if measurable.
+Under this basis, revenues are recognized in the accounting period in which the fund liability is incurred, if measurable.

-Fiduciary Funds Fiduciary funds are accounted for using the flow of economic resources measurement focus and the accrual basis of accounting.
+Fiduciary Funds Fiduciary Funds are accounted for using the flow of economic resources measurement focus and the accrual basis of accounting.
 Fiduciary funds are excluded from the financial statements because they do not represent resources of the Authority.